Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

  - used for all .py files and most of backend development.

 ### DJANGO
-- Framework which admina and whole site is based off.
+- Framework which templates html and is a Framework, whole site is based off Django.

 ## Database